 If you can’t get along with them, you need to do something else.
 I have always been able to get along with my workers well, so I could do it.
 But the agency as a whole has been difficult.
 I still super love my kids and families though, so I hang in there.

 The basic requirements for home daycare should be:

-Proper bathroom facilities for kids to use and changing area to diaper.
+- Proper bathroom facilities for kids to use and changing area for diapers.